stumpc5/chess960/project_description.md

 **Looking Ahead:**

-Our methods may as well be applied to other datasets of chess matches, or to entirely different games to gain new insights.
+Our methods may as well be applied to other datasets of chess games, or to entirely different types of games to gain new insights.

 ---

 ## Defining a Opening

-_We now give the technical definitions of a "game", a "match", and an "opening."_
+_We now give the technical definitions of a "board", a "game", and an "opening."_

 ### Basic Concepts

-- **Game:** A game starts with an initial state and proceeds through a series of valid moves, alternating between the two players.
+- **Board:** A board is an initial state and rules how to proceed through a series of valid moves, alternating between the two players.
-- **Match:** A match is a sequence of these valid moves, culminating in a result: win (1), loss (0), or draw (1/2), seen from the player doing the first move.
+- **Game:** A game is a sequence of these valid moves, culminating in a result: win (1), loss (0), or draw (1/2), seen from the player doing the first move.

 Moreover:
 - A game’s current state dictates which possible next moves are valid.
 - Each valid move modifies the current state, leading to the next state.
-- The match result is determined by the entire sequence of valid moves from the initial state.
+- The game's result is determined by the entire sequence of valid moves from the initial state.

 ### An Opening

-An opening in a game (such as standard chess or a Chess960 variant) depends on:
+An opening of a board (such as standard chess or a Chess960 variant) depends on:
-1. A dataset **D** of many matches of the game.
+1. A dataset **D** of many games of the board.
 2. A threshold **t** which is a value between 0 and 1.

-**Opening of a game:**
+**Opening of a board:**
-This is a longest initial sequence of moves that appears in at least the fraction **t** of the matches in the dataset **D**.
+This is a longest initial sequence of moves that appears in at least the fraction **t** of the games in the dataset **D**.

-Longest means that if you add one more move it appears in less than the fraction **t** of matches.
+Longest means that if you add one more move it appears in less than the fraction **t** of games.

 #### Examples of Openings

-For example the threshold value **t=1/10** means that an opening appears in at least every 10th match.
+For example the threshold value **t=1/10** means that an opening appears in at least every 10th game.
 Consider two trivial scenarios:

-##### Every Match as an Opening

-If the dataset **D** has only 100 matches and the threshold **t** is set to **t=1/100**, then **every full match** qualifies as an opening.

-##### The Empty Opening

-If the dataset contains matches with different initial moves and **t** is set to **t=1**, the only opening sequence would be **no moves at all**.

 ---